guilhem-martin/go-guerrilla-wiki/Fuzz-testing.md

 The fuzz test lives in the [Test Branch](https://github.com/flashmob/go-guerrilla/blob/tests/)

-We have the above branch for this, as not everyone needs to run the fuzz tests, and there's a lot specific files.
-The files of interest are fuzz.go & fuzz_test.go, plus the data in the /workdir
+We use a separate, as not everyone needs to run the fuzz tests, and there's a lot specific files.
+The files of interest are fuzz.go & fuzz_test.go, plus the 'corpus' data in the /workdir

 Please checkout the branch *tests* for this: